deadLabCary/lab-website/_posts/2023-10-02_newMembers.md

 We next welcome Dr. Vanessa Rubio arriving from University of Notre Dame, where her dissertation revolved around plant community assembly...Vanessa will be spending most of her time on the Gigante project and helping to develop a protocol that eventually will be used at several other sites across the Tropics.
 Although she started at Barro Colorado Island in October, we are excited to have her in person at the Cary Institute later this fall!

-Finally, we have two new field technicians who are joining us to lend their skills in tropical forest fieldwork - Cesar ... and Fernando ....
+Finally, we have two new field technicians who are joining us to lend their skills in tropical forest fieldwork - César Gutierrez and Fernando Araúz.